rmrk-team/evm/docs/RMRK/equippable/RMRKNestingExternalEquip.md

 event EquippableAddressSet(address old, address new_)
 ```

-Ised to notify the listeners that the address of the `Equippable` smart contract has beem set.
+sed to notify the listeners that the address of the `Equippable` associated smart contract has been set.